LeandroAlcantara-1997/heroes-social-network/README.md

 ~~~
 make run
 ~~~

-#### To access the API contracts, run the application and access localhost:port/swagger/index.html#/, access [swagger editor](https://editor.swagger.io/) or import the Heroes-social-network.postman_collection.json file into Postman.For more information about the project, visit: [Wiki](https://github.com/LeandroAlcantara-1997/heroes-social-network/wiki)
+#### To access the API contracts, run the application and access http://localhost:8080/swagger/index.html#/, or import the [swagger.yaml](/docs/swagger.yaml) file into the [swagger editor](https://editor.swagger.io/) or import the [Heroes-social-network.postman_collection.json](/docs/heroes-social-network.postman_collection.json) file into Postman .For more information about the project, visit: [Wiki](https://github.com/LeandroAlcantara-1997/heroes-social-network/wiki)

 ## Technologies